The importance of well-laid out POSH guidelines for organisations

-In the age of digital media, where news and opinions travel at the speed of light, it has become imperative for organizations to embrace well laid out guidelines and policies for Prevention of Sexual Harassment (POSH) at the workplace.
+In the age of digital media, where news and opinions travel at the speed of light, it has become imperative for organisations to embrace well laid out guidelines and policies for Prevention of Sexual Harassment (POSH) at the workplace.
 The recent case of Mr R.K Pachauri, Director General at The Energy and Resources Institute (TERI) has brought to light the gaps in TERI’s policies and the negative whiplash caused due to them.

 Let’s deconstruct what happened and how some of the damage could have been mitigated.